-- 1. Push down on the Parking/Auxiliary brake to apply both the left and right brakes. - 2.
-If your wheels lock, release the Parking/Auxiliary Brake for a second, then apply it again.
+- Push down on the Parking/Auxiliary brake to apply both the left and right brakes. - o If your wheels lock, release the Parking/Auxiliary Brake briefly, then apply it again.

 IN NEUTRAL GEAR THERE IS NO STEERING/BRAKING CONTROL-THE PARKING/AUXILIARY BRAKE MUST BE USED FOR STOPPING.